wp-plugins/alo-easymail/readme.txt

 == Description ==

-The plugin lets you to send e-mails, with these features:
+The plugin lets you to send e-mails and newsletters, with these features:

 * you can send to registered users and/or to other e-mail addresses
 * you can use some tags in the e-mail content (post title, post excerpt, user name, site link)